 Maternal Regrets

-I’ve been crying on and off all week.
-I’m not going through menopause or experiencing any kind of a tragedy, but I am facing a gut-wrenching change: Melia, my firstborn, is graduating from high school.
+Ive been crying on and off all week.
+Im not going through menopause or experiencing any kind of a tragedy, but I am facing a gut-wrenching change: Melia, my firstborn, is graduating from high school.
 Eighteen years have somehow flown by, and our time together is nearly over.
-Soon she’ll be going away to college and piecing together her own life, and I will no longer be a large part of it.
+Soon shell be going away to college and piecing together her own life, and I will no longer be a large part of it.

 The sadness has come upon me at unexpected times.
 Yesterday at the Marketplace, I saw a little girl about three years old demonstrating how fast she could run.

-"Remember to stop before you get to the street," her mother warned, then added in a pleased voice, "Oh, aren’t you a fast runner!"
+"Remember to stop before you get to the street," her mother warned, then added in a pleased voice, "Oh, arent you a fast runner!"

-The child ran back and took her mother’s hand, smiling proudly, and I, watching from my car nearby, burst into tears.
+The child ran back and took her mothers hand, smiling proudly, and I, watching from my car nearby, burst into tears.

 I want my little one back.
 I want to have her come running back to me and gaze trustingly into my face, as if I hold all the wisdom of the universe.
 I want her to hold my hand and chatter about the important matters of the toddler world, Does God have a mouth?
 Will Sesame Street be on later?
 Can I have a strawberry ice cream cone?

 Regrets?
 Yes, I have a few..
 If I had it to do over again, I would leave the dishes in the sink and the laundry in piles and take Melia for a walk in the sunshine.
 I would point out stones with interesting shapes and help her keep a sharp lookout for the Siamese Cat and the Very Old Dog and count cactus plants as we walked.
-I would lie on the grass with her and show her how the moving clouds make pictures: Look, there’s a cow, like the one we saw when we took a ride with Daddy; I would read Ernie’s Big Mess twelve times in a row without complaining.
+I would lie on the grass with her and show her how the moving clouds make pictures: Look, theres a cow, like the one we saw when we took a ride with Daddy; I would read Ernies Big Mess twelve times in a row without complaining.
 I would hold her close and keep her safe always.

 Sometimes my sadness is mixed with anger.
 The time has gone by too quickly. . .
-I didn’t have time. . ..
+I didnt have time. . ..
 Nobody warned me that she would grow up this fast!
-Actually, that last part isn’t true.
-Veteran moms did warn me, but I just didn’t listen to them.
+Actually, that last part isnt true.
+Veteran moms did warn me, but I just didnt listen to them.
 Why should I have?
-They were the ones who gave me bad advice, like You just have to let her cry or You have to put her on her stomach , or she’ll never learn to crawl.
-How was I supposed to know that they were right when they said, "Enjoy her while you can; she’ll grow up fast." ?
+They were the ones who gave me bad advice, like You just have to let her cry or You have to put her on her stomach , or shell never learn to crawl.
+How was I supposed to know that they were right when they said, "Enjoy her while you can; shell grow up fast." ?

-It’s a form of separation anxiety that I’m going through, I guess.
+Its a form of separation anxiety that Im going through, I guess.
 I went through something similar almost eighteen years ago.
 During my pregnancy, I used to talk to my unborn child, and I wondered how it must feel to her when I jogged around the corner to catch the bus or what she heard when I walked through the middle of San Francisco on my way to work.
 One summer morning in 1980, I ran to get the telephone and thought, "I wonder what she hears?"
-Then it hit me: she hears exactly what I hear, because she’s in her crib in the next room.
+Then it hit me: she hears exactly what I hear, because shes in her crib in the next room.
 It was painful then, too: the sudden realization that she was no longer part of my body, that she had become a separate being.

 Little Melia went through her own separation anxiety.
 Once, visiting English friends of ours, Mike and Gillian, volunteered to watch her while Kelly and I went out to dinner.
-They said afterward that some time after we had left, Melia looked up and asked, "Where’s Mommy?"
+They said afterward that some time after we had left, Melia looked up and asked, "Wheres Mommy?"

 "Gone out," replied Mike.

-Melia began to wail, but Gill intervened with a quick, "Never mind, then; she’ll be back.
+Melia began to wail, but Gill intervened with a quick, "Never mind, then; shell be back.
 Come and listen to a story about Winnie-the-Pooh!"
 And the crisis passed, possibly because Eeyore sounds so much more authentic with an English accent.

-In the next few months I know that I’m going to find myself bobbing around on some rough emotional seas.
-When my tall, beautiful daughter walks up the aisle in cap and gown to accept her diploma, when we have to leave her at her college dorm in September, when I see her piano gathering dust or turn around to tell her a joke and realize she’s not here anymore, I will undoubtedly be a mess.
-What I need, I think, is for someone to take me in hand, offer me a sweet, strong cup of tea, and say to me in a brisk English voice, Never mind, then; she’ll be back.
+In the next few months I know that Im going to find myself bobbing around on some rough emotional seas.
+When my tall, beautiful daughter walks up the aisle in cap and gown to accept her diploma, when we have to leave her at her college dorm in September, when I see her piano gathering dust or turn around to tell her a joke and realize shes not here anymore, I will undoubtedly be a mess.
+What I need, I think, is for someone to take me in hand, offer me a sweet, strong cup of tea, and say to me in a brisk English voice, Never mind, then; shell be back.

 -- Laverne Mau Dicker © 1999